-I invite you to join the Pub Subbers Yahoo group to post successes, receive encouragement when you receive a no, ask for advice or help, etc. The group has automated reminders for the weekly steps to get your work ready for submission.
+I invite you to join the Pub Subbers Yahoo group to post successes, receive encouragement when you receive a no, ask for advice, etc. The group has automated reminders for the weekly steps to get your work ready for submission.

 Join by sending an email to me at email@example.com with your first and last name and why you’d like to be a Pub Subber to firstname.lastname@example.org.
 Then I’ll send you an invitation!
 Fun, fun, fun!

 See my other Pub Sub 3rd Fri posts for more reasons to submit your work often: https://joanyedwards.wordpress.com/?s=pubsub3rdfri.